brown-ccv/DSCoV-Reusable-Julia/README.md

 -   Use `Pkg.generate` for a bare-bones package structure
 -   Use [PkgTemplates.jl](https://github.com/JuliaCI/PkgTemplates.jl) for more features (Readme, License, Documentation, test suite, CI and more)
--   Clone another bare-bones repo and customize to your needs ([Example.jl](https://github.com/JuliaLang/Example.jl), [MyAwesomePackage.jl](https://github.com/sylvaticus/MyAwesomePackage.jl))
+-   Clone some base repo and customize to your needs ([Example.jl](https://github.com/JuliaLang/Example.jl), [MyAwesomePackage.jl](https://github.com/sylvaticus/MyAwesomePackage.jl))

 For the rest of the workshop we'll use `generate` from the Julia package manager.